bazholifield/spanish-english-transformer/README.md

 A sequence-to-sequence Transformer model for Spanish-to-English translation, built from scratch in PyTorch.
 I started this project alongside an online course on transformer-based MT models, since I wanted to actually build one of my own rather than just follow along.
 I picked Spanish and English since I speak both reasonably well, which makes it easier to check the outputs.

+Trained baseline achieving 22.29 BLEU.
 Still a work in progress, but it's producing real translations and I plan to keep improving it.

 ---